serotracker/sero-can-webapp/pull_request_template.md

 ## Please link the Airtable ticket associated with this PR.

-## If applicable, include screenshots of the feature/bugfix introduced by this PR.
+## If applicable, include screenshots of the feature/bugfix introduced by this PR (Please include both desktop and mobile if there is a significant UI change).

 ## Describe the steps you took to test the feature/bugfix introduced by this PR.